BigMurph619/Murphleague-2026/README.md

   </ul>
 </details>

-Each competitor who earns at least 1 tournament point will earn 1 league point from that respective tournament if they finish outside of the top 12.
+    -Each competitor who earns at least 1 tournament point will earn 1 league point from that respective tournament if they finish outside of the top 12.
 The final league standings will drop each competitors' lowest tournament finish (this includes a 0 for a non-participation).
 Additionally, each competitor has the chance to earn 5 bonus league points by earning at     least 1 tournament point in ALL 6 regular season tournaments.

 ## MurphLeague Standings
 Updated at the conclusion of each tournament.